Rules and Regulations

 Dropped, failed, and incomplete courses cannot be counted when determining the total number of credits completed.
 A repeated course may be counted when determining the total number of credits completed as long as it is not the result of more than one repetition of a previously passed course or the result of any repetition of a previously passed course due to the student failing other coursework.

-Students who are planning to take a reduced course load due to disability will need to submit an academic plan (forms are available in the Division of Student Life) to the M Center before the end of the second week of classes for the semester, complete the number of credits indicated in the academic plan, and maintain the appropriate minimum semester and cumulative GPA to be making satisfactory academic progress for financial aid.
+Students who are planning to take a reduced course load due to disability will need to submit an academic plan (forms are available in the Division of Student Life) to the M Center before the end of the second week of classes for the semester, complete the number of credits indicated in the academic plan, and maintain a minimum semester and cumulative GPA of 2.0 to be making satisfactory academic progress for financial aid.
 Any changes to the academic plan for a given semester should be submitted before the end of the second week of classes, as changes made to the academic plan after the second week of classes will not be considered in determining the number of credits which must be completed by the end of that semester.

 Other issues, such as leaves of absence during a semester, will be reviewed by the Financial Aid Appeals Committee upon receipt of a petition from the student.